 Mens sana in corpore sano, a healthy mind in a healthy body.

-So often I’ve heard clients share that after experiencing balance for even a short amount of time, they feel clearer, less afraid, less confused and anxious.
+In my line of work, I often hear clients share that after experiencing balance for even a short amount of time, they feel clearer, less afraid, less confused and anxious.

 Elements of Yoga in Ayurveda:

-- Things like specific yogic postures, or asanas that pacify the bio-energies that are out of whack.
+- Specific yogic postures or asanas are prescribed to pacify bio-energies that are out of whack.

-- Breathing techniques, pranayamas, help release physical, but also mental and emotional tensions.
-It is common knowledge now that our breathing affects the nervous system, decreasing sympathetic responses (fight, flight, freeze) and increasing parasympathetic responses (rest and digest).
+- Breathing techniques called pranayamas help release physical, but also mental and emotional tensions.
+It is common knowledge now that our breathing affects the nervous system- decreasing sympathetic responses (fight, flight, freeze) and increasing parasympathetic responses (rest and digest).

-- And then of course, meditation techniques, pratyahara and dharana, which also help decrease mental and emotional stress as well as strengthen our motivation, commitment and discipline!
+- Meditation techniques called pratyahara and dharana are used to decrease mental and emotional stress as well as strengthen our motivation, commitment and discipline.

 Elements of Ayurveda in Yoga:

 Yoga teaches us to eat Sattvic foods.
-The Hatha Yoga Pradipika, a foundational text of Yoga, describes what these foods are and their tastes which is an Ayurvedic element.
+The Hatha Yoga Pradipika, a foundational text of Yoga, describes what these foods are and their tastes.
+This is an element of Ayurvedic practice.